Frisco, TX Solar Panels

 Frisco Electricity Prices

-Texas electricity rates have risen from 12.1 cents per kWh in 2021 to 14.9 cents in 2024, representing a 23% increase over three years.
+Texas electricity rates have climbed from 12.1 cents per kWh in 2021 to 14.9 cents in 2024—a 23% increase in just three years.
+For the average Frisco household, this translates to hundreds of dollars in additional annual energy expenses.

 Price of Energy: Texas vs National Average